hm-seclab/open-brski/README.md

 - A real pledge implementation based on the ESP32-S3 is WIP
 - Pledge discovery is only simulated and not implemented over mDNS
 - This library does currently not support communication over TLS.
+- Each client currently does not verify that the given private key fits the certificate's public key before starting.